 Light Enough to Drift: Maui and the Rhythm of Ease

-Maui greeted me differently than anywhere else I’d been.
-Not with a to-do list, not with the busy hum of a city, but with air so soft it felt like it had its own language: slow down, you’re here now.
+Maui greeted me differently than anywhere else I'd been.
+The island came with air so soft it felt like it had its own language: slow down, you're here now.

 From the moment I stepped off the plane, the island wrapped me in salt, flowers, and something I can only describe as "sweet serenity with a side of humidity."
 My curls immediately declared independence, and I decided to stop fighting them.
 If Maui could show up unhurried and unapologetic, so could I.